 man starting deadlift

-Some pass judgement on their diet and exercise plan by what the bathroom scale reads.
+Some pass judgement on how well their diet and exercise plan are doing by what the bathroom scale reads.
 But that should not be the case.
 With regular exercise, we improve many aspects of our health and fitness.
 Sometimes the benefits are not visible to the naked eye.
-Here are just a few of the many health benefits of exercise that you receive from lifelong exercise.
+Here are just a few of the many health benefits from exercise that you receive from consistently doing it.

 Health Benefits of Exercise (Strength & Cardio)